Help yourself and others by participating in medical research!

 What is Clinical Research?

-Through clinical studies, doctors find new and better ways to prevent, detect, diagnose, control, and treat illnesses.
+Through clinical research studies, doctors may find new and better ways to prevent, detect, diagnose, control, and treat illnesses in the future.

-All medicines and treatments have to be researched for many years and FDA approved before doctors can prescribe them.
-Volunteers are a very important to this process.
-Without volunteers, we could not conduct these trials.
+All investigational medicines have to be researched for many years and FDA approved before doctors can prescribe them.
+Volunteers are very important to this process.
+Without volunteers, we could not conduct these studies.

-The more a drug shows positive signs, the more participants will be added to the trial and the research continues to the next phase.
-Clinical trials can vary in size from a single center in one country to multi-center trials in multiple countries.
+The more an investigational drug shows positive signs, the more participants will be added to the study and the research continues to the next phase.
+Clinical research studies can vary in size from a single center in one country to multi-center studies in multiple countries.

-Drug, device, and procedure testing begins with extensive laboratory research which can involve years of experiments.
-If the initial laboratory research is successful, researches send the data to the Food and Drug Administration (FDA) for approval to continue research and testing in humans.
+Investigational drug, device, and procedure testing begins with extensive laboratory research which can involve years of experiments.
+If the initial laboratory research is successful, researchers send the data to the Food and Drug Administration (FDA) for approval to continue research and testing in humans.
 Once approved, human testing of experimental drugs, devices and procedures can begin and is typically conducted in four phases.
-Each phase is considered a separate trial and, after each phase, investigators are required to submit their data for approval from the FDA before continuing to the next phase.
+Each phase is considered a separate study and, after each phase, investigators are required to submit their data for approval from the FDA before continuing to the next phase.

 Who Should Participate?

-It is important to test drugs and medical products in the people they are meant to help.
-It is also important to conduct research in a variety of people because different people may respond differently to treatments.
-FDA seeks to ensure that people of different ages, races, ethnic groups, and genders are included in clinical trials.
+It is important to test investigational drugs in people with the condition for which the study drug is designed.
+It is also important to conduct research in a variety of people because different people may respond differently to the study drug.
+FDA seeks to ensure that people of different ages, races, ethnic groups, and genders are included in clinical research studies.

-Some people participate in clinical trials because they have exhausted approved treatment options - which either did not work for them, or they were unable to tolerate certain side effects.
-Clinical trials may provide another option when standard therapy has failed.
+Some people participate in research studies because they have exhausted approved treatment options - which either did not work for them, or they were unable to tolerate certain side effects.
+Clinical research studies may provide another option when standard therapy has failed.

-Other people participate in trials because they want to contribute to the advancement of medical knowledge.
-Not everyone who applies for a clinical trial will be accepted.
+Other people participate in research studies because they want to contribute to the advancement of medical knowledge.
+Not everyone who applies for a clinical research study will be accepted.
 Volunteers may be excluded based on the eligibility criteria and/or the number of participants needed by the researchers to collect enough information to determine the safety and effectiveness of a medication.

 Is Research for Me?

-Clinical Research trials provide people with the chance to improve the quality of their lives, as well as contribute to the discovery of new and improved medications.
-To be eligible to participate, you must meet the requirements of a particular trial.
+Clinical research studies may provide people with the chance to contribute to the discovery of future, new and improved medications.
+To be eligible to participate, you must meet the requirements of a particular study.
 Each study has different requirements.
-After speaking to one of our patient specialist, you would know if you fit the criteria or not.
+After speaking to one of our patient specialists, you will know if you fit the criteria or not.
 For a list of our current studies, visit our website.

-For more detailed information and answers to frequently asked questions about participating in clinical trials, view our FAQ Page or call us today at 407-426-9299.
+For more detailed information and answers to frequently asked questions about participating in clinical research studies, view our FAQ Page or call us today at 407-426-9299.